-If you’re thinking about painting your quarry tile floors, I say go for it!
-Just be prepared for a bit of a challenge.
+If you’re also thinking about painting your old quarry tile floors, I would say go for it; just be prepared for a bit of a challenge.
 If you address the issues in a well-planned manner and use high-quality products, your floor will look great for years to come.

-Before applying the paint, remember that if your tiles are too glossy or glazed use a power sander to roughen the surface or else the paint primer will not adhere properly.
+Before applying the paint, remember that if your tiles are too glossy or glazed, you should use a power sander to roughen the surface, or the paint primer will not adhere properly.

-Be sure to use a tile adhesive specifically designed for quarry tiles.
-And follow the manufacturer’s instructions for the best results.
+- When tiling, be sure to use a tile adhesive designed explicitly for quarry tiles and follow the manufacturer’s instructions for the best results.

 Are quarry tiles slippery?

-Quarry tiles are quite easy to cut.
-You can use a wet saw or a tile nipper for the job.
-Just make sure to wear safety goggles and gloves to protect your hands and eyes.
+Quarry tiles are quite easy to cut using a wet saw or a tile nipper.
+Make sure to wear safety goggles and gloves to protect your hands and eyes during the job.

 Are quarry tiles the same as terracotta tiles?

 No, quarry tiles and terracotta tiles are not the same.
-Quarry tiles are made of brick-like coarse materials that is fired at a high temperature.
+Quarry tiles are made of brick-like coarse materials that are fired at a high temperature.
 They are dense and durable.

 The Bottom Line